Battle of Arcis-sur-Aube: Second day

 On the first day, the Allies probably sustained 2,000 casualties and the French somewhat fewer.
 Despite their vastly superior numbers, the Allies did not gain an inch of ground.
 If Napoleon had understood that he was facing an army several times larger than his own, he probably would have retreated to the north bank of the Aube during the night.
-In fact, Czar Alexander feared that Napoleon would pull back to the north bank and lunge east, seizing the bridge at Lesmont in the Allied rear.
+In fact, Tsar Alexander feared that Napoleon would pull back to the north bank and lunge east, seizing the bridge at Lesmont in the Allied rear.
 However, Napoleon still suffered from the delusion that Schwarzenberg's army was in retreat while Wrede acted as rearguard.
 Though Schwarzenberg sent out his orders at 11:00 pm, the Crown Prince's copy went astray and did not reach him until 5:00 a.m. on 21 March.
 Therefore, it took until 10:00 a.m. for the Crown Prince's three corps to deploy between Wrede's left flank and the Barbuise stream.
 The III Corps took post on Wrede's left, the IV Corps was next and the VI Corps was on the extreme left near Voué.
 Part of the III Corps had been left behind to hold Troyes.

 Historian Francis Loraine Petre stated that the Allies had 74,000 soldiers in line and 14,000 more guarding Troyes and the line of the Seine.
 David G. Chandler asserted that Schwarzenberg brought up and deployed over 80,000 troops to face the French.
 On the second day, the Allied host faced 28,000 French soldiers, of whom 9,000 were cavalrymen.
 George Nafziger credited the Allies with 83,400 infantry and 24,500 cavalry and Napoleon with 29,800 troops.
 Digby Smith and Gaston Bodart counted 100,000 Allied soldiers of whom only 43,000 came into action while the French army numbered 23,000-foot soldiers and 7,000 horsemen.